Projections of Orbital Measures and Quantum Marginal Problems: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:formulae}, we derive general integral formulae for projections of orbital measures of a connected, compact Lie group onto the Lie algebra of a closed, connected subgroup.
 We then consider the special cases of the two-body and multi-body finite-dimensional quantum marginal problems for distinguishable particles, as well as for indistinguishable bosons and fermions.
 The proofs are essentially calculations in Fourier analysis, which make extensive use of celebrated formulae of Harish-Chandra and Itzykson--Zuber.
 In Section \ref{sec:properties}, we prove some basic properties of these measures' probability density functions.
-It is an immediate consequence of the Duistermaat--Heckman theorem and Kirwan convexity theorem in symplectic geometry that such a density is a piecewise polynomial function supported on a convex polytope; here we establish the maximum degree of each local polynomial expression and prove a lower bound on the number of continuous derivatives of the density at a point where it is not analytic.
+It is an immediate consequence of the Duistermaat--Heckman theorem and Kirwan convexity theorem in symplectic geometry that such a density is a piecewise polynomial function supported on a convex polytope; here we prove a lower bound on the number of continuous derivatives of the density at a point where it is not analytic, and we compute the maximum degree of the local polynomial expressions in the case of quantum marginal problems.
 In Section \ref{sec:multiplicities}, we discuss representation-theoretic restriction multiplicities, which are related to projections of orbital measures by a semiclassical limit in the sense of geometric quantization as elaborated by Guillemin--Sternberg \cite{GS}.
 In the case of the two-body quantum marginal problem, these multiplicities include the well-known Kronecker coefficients.
 Finally, in Section \ref{sec:further}, we discuss some questions for further research, including the possibility of proving large-deviations principles for quantum marginal problems and Kronecker coefficients.